kevinkassimo/dot/README.md

 It is actually used to __PARTIALLY__ track files you actually wanted to be included in .git.
 This happens mainly in the `~` directory, where not only are where most of the dotfiles resides, but also many OTHER important private files. `dot` would foolishly record the names of files you actually want to be git recorded, and perhaps saving a bit time in typing filenames. (also, I am trying to avoid exploiting .gitignore, as...
 I always forget to .gitignore something private and important...)

+## Notice
+Noticed that many prefer using soft links or GNU stow (which is in essence STILL soft link).
+When I wrote this script __my brain was just not functioning well__...
+Anyways, if you hate soft links, this script may still be of certain use.

 ## Install
 drop `dot.sh` at somewhere you like, and then add `alias dot=...` in .bashrc to allow easy access of command